-Research at Tennessee is supported by the U.S. Department of Energy, Office of Basic Energy Sciences, Materials Science Division under Award DE-FG02-01ER45885 (JLM).
-Work performed at Rutgers is supported by the National Science Foundation under Award DMREF-1233349 (SWC and DV).
+Research at Tennessee was supported by the U.S. Department of Energy, Office of Basic Energy Sciences, Materials Science Division under Award No. DE-FG02-01ER45885 (J.L.M.).
+The work performed at Rutgers was supported by the National Science Foundation under Award No. DMREF-1233349 (S.W.C. and D.V.).